jackmerrill/maatt.fr/content/about.md

 ### Sports
 I've never been huge into anything sports-wqise.
 However, I've taken a liking to Formula racing for a long time, as well as footbal.
 McLaren all the way :)

+I enjoy playing sim racers like Assetto Corsa and Project Cars, amongst other titles.

+### Animation and food
+I like eating food and watching animations, so it's only natural they go hand-in-hand.
+I watch mostly animations from Japan, but I've also dabled in other areas a good amount.
+I have a list of some of my favourite shows, foods, and entertainment outside of where I currently live (the US) [here.](/intl)

 ### Programming
 I've been messing around with software and programming for the past 6 years or so now.
 I program in whatever really suits my fancy at the time, but I'm using a lot of Rust, Dart, and V/Golang, as of late.
 Anything I make that's public is likely on [GitHub](https://github.com/doamatto).